LaTeleScop/PC-Remote-Sensing-Workshop/README.md

 ## Evaluation
-Before the second session, find another change to analyze with index (dNBR, NDVI, NDWI, NDSI).
+Before the second session, find another area and change to analyze with index (dNBR, NDVI, NDWI, NDSI).
 Explore other datasets like Landsat that allow you to go back earlier in time (see the catalog).
 Create a notebook with commented functions for your pipeline + plots and maps to show off your results.